accdavlo/calcolo-scientifico/lectures/03/031_transport.md

 0&\dots & \dots &-\frac{\Delta t}{2\Delta x} &1
 \end{pmatrix}
 $$
 and it is not symmetric, not (unconditionally) positive definite, so we cannot expect the good properties of the heat equation.
-It might be not that simple to solve the linear system.
+It might be not that simple to solve the linear system for large $\Delta t$.

 ---
 <style scoped>section{font-size:23px;padding:50px;padding-top:0px}</style>